streamsets/control-agent-quickstart/README.md

 SDC_REPLICAS_CPU_THRESHOLD - CPU usage level at which new SDC instances will be spawned (AUTOSCALE deployments only)
   - Default is 50
   - Value represents a percentage of the CPU count defined in SDC_REPLICAS_CPUS
-  - See K8s documentation on HorizontalPodAutoscaler for more details.

 SCH_AGENT_DOCKER_TAG - The version of the Streamsets Control Agent